BlazeVertex/OnlyfansPriceScraper/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

+Todo list:
+-[ ] Make in settings.ini that you are able to choose if you want to create every time a new file or either way keep as is. (overwrites old data every time)

 # OnlyfansPriceScraperV2.5
 This repository houses a Python script that employs Selenium for web scraping.
 The script extracts pricing details from specified profiles, allowing users to choose between English and Dutch via a command-line interface.
 It navigates through provided profile URLs, extracts price and limited offer information, and outputs the results to a CSV file.